ttimbers/cv/ttimbers_cv.md

 ### PUBLISHED BOOK CHAPTERS:

 1. **Timbers, T.A.**, Frame, A.K., Rankin, C.H.
 (2017).
-Learning and Memory in Invertebrates: C. elegans.
+Learning and Memory in Invertebrates: *C. elegans*.
 In Reference Module in *Neuroscience and Biobehavioral Psychology*, Elsevier, 2017.
 ISBN 9780128093245

 1. **Timbers, T.A.** and Rankin, C.H.
 (2008).
 Learning and memory in
 invertebrates: *C. elegans*.
 In: Squire, L., Albright, T., Bloom, F.,